 About the author

-Christian Ostermann is Director of the History and Public Policy Program at the Woodrow Wilson International Center for Scholars, including the Cold War International History Program, the North Korea International Documentation Project, and the Nuclear Proliferation International History Project.
+For more than two decades, Christian F. Ostermann has served as director of the History and Public Policy Program at the Woodrow Wilson International Center for Scholars.
+In that capacity he has overseen the Cold War International History Project and the North Korea International Documentation Project, and has co-directed the Nuclear Proliferation International History Project.
+He is the recipient of a Berlin Prize from the American Academy in Berlin.

 "For a quarter century Christian Ostermann has been a leader in the effort to gain access to the archives of former communist countries.
 Now, employing a vast trove of East German and Russian documents, as well as those from Western governments, he offers us a vivid description and penetrating analysis of the struggle to shape the future of Germany after World War II.
 The book beautifully illuminates the complex interactions of military occupation officials, policymakers in Moscow, Washington, London, and Paris, and German actors in the eastern and western zones.
 Everyone interested in the early Cold War should read this volume."